 When we keep Christ in our hearts and minds in the days following Christmas, we are proclaiming that we are different.
 We do not follow what the world wants us to be.
 We are more.
 We become a visible sign to others of who and what we are, just as God came to us as a visible sign.
 But if we are not careful, we might become caught in the rush to hide away any of what we celebrate as no longer relevant, and in our haste to clean it all up, totally miss the special holiness of this time.

 The time of Christmas celebration is a time to enjoy the peace experienced on Christmas and in the post-festal period.
-(December 31 is the official last day of the post-festal period in the Byzantine rite).
-But our celebration of “God with us” and our journey in Christ continues onward with Our Lord’s Circumcision on January 1 and following that to the major feast of Theophany.
+Our celebration of “God with us” and our journey in Christ continues onward with Our Lord’s Circumcision on January 1 and following that to the major feast of Theophany.
 Theophany is another manifestation, of Christ’s baptism in the Jordan River – celebrated in our Eastern Catholic Churches on January 6.

 God comes to us when all is calm, all is bright (we are enlightened) as the words of the familiar carol.
 No one can do it for us, that is, to experience God.
 We can, when we create even small amounts of time for quieting our lives.
 We can find God in many ways, such as sitting quietly for a few minutes being open to the Holy Spirit, talking to God in prayer, slowly reading Scripture, finding an inspiration in a spiritual book, or just pausing in the middle of the day and being aware of God and saying thank you.